2ndSightLab/ai-tracker/mistake-tracker.md

 https://github.com/2ndSightLab/ai-tracker/blob/main/fixed.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.

-Sometimes I have to tell it over and over to log the mistake because it doesn't even do that correctly.
-Sometimes it incorrectly says the mistake has not been logged and it logs it twice.
-Like a multi-threading problem or man-in-the-middle that intercepted the response or an eventual consistency or caching problem.
-Something like that.
-I don't log every error when it is cruising along and making a mild mistake here and there but when it makes repeated mistakes I tell it to increment these mistakes +1 or add a new one.

-In the beginning it would log everything as a completely different mistake with too many details when they are *basically the same mistakes over and over again when you boil it down to the core problems*.

-Again: THIS IS NOT COMPLETE.
-I don't log every error.
-Just when I start getting very frustrated because the model feels nerfed.
-I don't have time to log every error because there are so many.
-I also just started tracking this way after working on this project for a couple of months because logging every error caused the readme to get too massive, wasting tokens.
+This is not every mistakes mostly only when I start getting annoyed. :-D

 ## 6/15/2026 7:04 PM